Three Core Values of Development

 Self-esteem

 Secondly, every individual is entitled to a sense of self-worth or self-respect.
 Although the nature of self-esteem may change with society or the economy, the basic idea remains the same.
-All people have the right to a life of dignity and honour.
+Thus, all people have the right to a life of dignity and honour.
 Respect, however, is often attached to wealth and the underdevelopment of an economy can be a burden on people’s self-esteem.
 Hence to promote self-worth, development must be spread across the whole economy and not just certain sections within it.

 Freedom

 Thirdly, Freedom refers to not just freedom from servitude, but also from discrimination, oppressive beliefs and practices.
 Additionally, equal opportunity and freedom in every aspect of the social, legal, cultural and political situation are necessary for every individual.
-Everyone must be free to choose and have control over their own life and actions.
+So, everyone must be free to choose and have control over their own life and actions.
 Growth without freedom has been observed in many nations, which defeats the purpose of development.

 3 Core values of development